ubuntu/WSL/docs/tutorials/install-ubuntu-wsl2.md

 [boot]
 systemd=true
 ```
-Then restart your distro by running `wsl --shutdown` in powershell and relaunching.
+Then restart your distro by running `wsl --shutdown` in PowerShell and relaunching.

 > ⓘ  Systemd is enabled by default in the [Ubuntu Preview](https://apps.microsoft.com/store/detail/ubuntu-preview/9P7BDVKVNXZ6) application.

 ## Install and use a GUI package

-Duration: 5:00

 WSL2 comes with WSLg enabled by default.
-WSLg allows you to run graphical linux applications.
+WSLg allows you to run graphical Linux applications.

 To check that you have the latest package lists, type: